Electric Pond Stirrer Best Practices

 Placement

-In most instances it is recommended a shore mounted electric stirrer be positioned halfway along the longest side of the pond and angled facing directly towards the opposite side of the bank.
+In most instances it is recommended an electric pond stirrer be positioned on-shore, halfway along the longest side of the pond and angled facing directly towards the opposite side of the bank.

 Operating Settings